openalea/PkgIt/doc/user/use_vplants_example.rst

 Package dependencies and VPlants
 ---------------------------------

->>> pkgit -p vplants --without openalea
+>>> pkgit -p vplants --ignore openalea

 .. note::
-    If you already packaged OpenAlea and you don't want to do it again, so you can add option --without openalea.
+    If you already packaged OpenAlea and you don't want to do it again, so you can add option --ignore openalea.

 .. note::
     You need to install OpenAlea.misc before bdist_egg for VPlants